Faculty expertise and mentoring are crucial to students' development and success. Thank you for working with our Honors students!

 A student who is interested in completing an Option in your course will approach you to discuss ideas.
 Feel free to take the initiative if there's an idea that excites you.

-The student will start the application form and produce a written proposal (they have access to exemplars, but your help is always beneficial at this stage).
+The student will start the application form and produce a written proposal.
+(Students have access to examples of successful proposals, and should follow their lead.
+Your help is always beneficial at this stage.)

 The student will ask you to complete the instructor-related part of the application form.
 (This is fast and easy.)
 In your role as the content expert and pedagogical specialist, you will check some boxes that tell the Honors Office about the educational aspects of the student's proposal.